amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 author: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 source: 'https://www.docs.developers.amplitude.com/experiment/guides/troubleshooting/variant-jumping/'
 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1719872764
+updated_at: 1719874098
 this_article_will_help_you:
   - 'Understand what variant jumping is, and what you can do about it'
 ---
 **Variant jumping** occurs when a user is exposed to two or more variants for a single flag or experiment.
 Variant jumping above a certain threshold may be cause for concern around the trustworthiness of an analysis.

-Some types of variant jumping are normal, in that they are somewhat common and can usually be explained.
+Some types of variant jumping are normal, in that they're somewhat common and usually explainable.
 Other types are more difficult to track down.

 ## Debug variant jumping